vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 ## Step 4: Create a TSDB snapshot and restore it in the new deployment

-Now that the process has been explained in detail, these are the commands that will have to be executed in order to migrate the TSDB from the old Prometheus deployment to the BKPR one.
+Now that the process has been explained in detail, these are the commands to be executed in order to migrate the TSDB from the old Prometheus deployment to the BKPR one.

 After a previous sync with the TSDB, the command to generate the Prometheus snapshot is:

 `curl -XPOST http://localhost:9090/api/v1/admin/tsdb/snapshot?skip_head=true`

 That command is meant to be executed from the sidecar *rsync* container that is deployed in the old Prometheus deployment.
-As soon as you execute that command, the snapshot will be stored under Prometheus data directory, under `snapshots/`.
+As soon as you execute that command, the snapshot will be stored under the Prometheus data directory, under `snapshots/`.

 Once the snapshot is done, connect to the sidecar *rsync* container in the new Prometheus deployment and execute: